 Mathieu Dehestru, Head of Transformation, Marketing and Big Data at Crédit Mutuel insurance

-To combat this a leading bank in France, Crédit Mutuel, uses AI to augment the financial expertise and customer focus of nearly 20,000 customer service advisors across some 5,000 bank branches.
-Routine inquiries are co-assigned to virtual banking assistants as well as their human counterparts, accelerating customer response times by 60%.
+French bank Crédit Mutuel is using AI to augment the expertise and customer focus of nearly 20,000 customer service advisors across some 5,000 bank branches.
+Routine inquiries are co-assigned to virtual banking assistant as well as their human counterparts, accelerating customer response times by 60%.

-In order to help their clients stay on top of risk management, Aponia Data Solutions applies AI to help clients speed and improve complex audit processes.
-Aponia has deployed a Cognitive Integrated Risk Management chatbot named Adam, powered by IBM Watson.
-Adam assists clients by answering questions posed in natural language about risk, compliance and audits, empowering clients to reduce the probability of a failed audit which could result in fines or breeches in contracts.
-Check out the IBM Watson AI & the Future of Work Virtual Summit to learn how Watson helps parse contracts to mitigate enterprise risk.
+Harvard Business Review estimates that inefficiencies in contract management costs companies between 5 and 40 percent of the value of any given deal.
+In order to help their clients stay on top of risk management, Aponia Data Solutions uses AI to help clients speed and improve complex audit processes.
+Aponia deployed a Cognitive Integrated Risk Management chatbot named Adam, powered by IBM Watson.
+Adam assists clients by answering questions about risk, compliance and audits posed in natural language, empowering clients to reduce the probability of a failed audit which could result in fines or breeches in contracts.
+Aponia, in partnership with IBM, takes a data-driven approach to auditing using cognitive systems so professionals can conduct reviews in minutes vs. hours.

-It’s no longer a question of if AI will be implemented to take on many of the rote tasks and duties in our daily schedules, but when.
-Accepting AI, and learning about its benefits give industries, companies and individuals a chance to adapt, re-skill, and prepare for the future of work.
+In the past, automation replaced human labor, now it can be used to both upskill employees and expand their job scope.
+It’s no longer a question of if AI will be implemented to take on many of the rote tasks and duties in our working lives, but when.
+AI gives industries, companies and individuals a chance to prepare for the future of work.

 How can businesses apply AI to increase employee productivity and augment performance for more interesting work?